Skip to main content

 Your personal advisor:

-• Guides you in selecting a major and career development
+• Guides you throughout your major with course recommendations and career development

 • Answers questions and gives advice on academic matters